youtube/cobalt/src/cobalt/webdriver_benchmarks/tests/README.md

 To make a new test:

- 1. If appropriate, create a new file borrowing the boilerplate from an existing simple file, such as "shelf.py"
+ 1. If appropriate, create a new file borrowing the boilerplate from an existing simple file, such as "browse_horizontal.py".

+ 2. Add the file name to the tests added within "all.py", causing it run when "all.py" is run.

- 2. If this file contains internal names or details, consider adding it to the "EXCLUDE.FILES" list.
+ 3. If this file contains internal names or details, consider adding it to the "EXCLUDE.FILES" list.

- 3. Use the `record_test_result*` methods in `tv_testcase_util` where appropriate.
+ 4. Use the `record_test_result*` methods in `tv_testcase_util` where
+    appropriate.

- 4. Results must be added to the build results database schema.
+ 5. Results must be added to the build results database schema.
 See the internal "README-Updating-Result-Schema.md" file